What Do I Do When I Get Injured?

 E. You have 120 days from the time you get injured to report a work injury.
 The quicker you report the work injury the better off you will be.
 DO NOT DELAY.

 How Do I Get Medical Attention?

-A. The most recent version of the Pennsylvania Workers’ Compensation Act requires employees to treat with a medical provider on the employer’s list of designated doctors for 90 days.
+A. The most recent version of the Pennsylvania Workers’ Compensation Act requires employees to be treated by a medical provider on the employer’s list of designated doctors for 90 days.
 The list of medical providers must be clearly posted in the workplace.
 Additionally, your employer must get WRITTEN ACKNOWLEDGEMENT of the designated doctor list at the time of hire and again when you get injured.
 Please refer to the checklist below.
 If you answered no to any of these questions, you can treat with a doctor of your choosing.

 - Is a list of panel doctors posted at my work?

 - Did I sign a written acknowledgment at the time I was hired?